data-forge/data-forge-js/README.md

 - Immutable, every operation generates a new immutable data set.
 - Lazy evaluation, to make the performance of immutability acceptable.
-- To support different data sources and formats via plugins.
+- Extensible via plugins for data sources and formats.

 ----------